Arabah

-The old meaning, which was in use up to the early 20th century, covered almost the entire length of what today is called the Jordan Rift Valley, running in a north–south orientation between the southern end of the Sea of Galilee and the northern tip of the Gulf of Aqaba of the Red Sea at Aqaba–Eilat.
-This included the Jordan River Valley between the Sea of Galilee and the Dead Sea, the Dead Sea itself, and what today is commonly called the Arava Valley.
+The old meaning, which was in use up to around the early 20th century, covered almost the entire length of what today is called the Jordan Rift Valley, running in a north–south orientation between the southern end of the Sea of Galilee and the northern tip of the Gulf of Aqaba of the Red Sea at Aqaba–Eilat.
+This included the Jordan Rift Valley between the Sea of Galilee and the Dead Sea, the Dead Sea itself, and what today is commonly called the Arava Valley.
 The contemporary use of the term is restricted to this southern section alone.

 Geography

 The Arabah is 166 km in length, from the Gulf of Aqaba to the southern shore of the Dead Sea.

 Topographically, the region is divided into three sections.
 From the Gulf of Aqaba northward, the land gradually rises over a distance of 77 km, and reaches a height of 230 m above sea level, which represents the watershed divide between the Dead Sea and the Red Sea.
 From this crest, the land slopes gently northward over the next 74 km to a point 15 km south of the Dead Sea.
 In the last section, the Arabah drops steeply to the Dead Sea, which is 417 m below sea level.

 The Arabah is scenic with colorful cliffs and sharp-topped mountains.
-The southern Arabah is hot and dry and virtually without rain.
+The southern Arabah is hot, dry and virtually without rain.